olivierfriard/boris_docs/index.rst

 In the **Code** column, you have to add a unique code for each behavior.
 Duplicated codes are not accepted and BORIS will warn in red about duplicates on the bottom left of the *Ethogram* tab.
 The code can be an alphanumeric string (which must not include the pipe character **|** ).

+The **Category** column allow you to add the behavior to a predefined category.

 The **Description** of your behavior is optional.
 The **Description** column can be useful to add information about a specific behavior, its characteristics (e.g. to standardise observation between different users) or to